Jerry King (musician): Projects

-Newhouse and King continued as a trio with Newhouse's son, George, on drums, calling themselves Moon X. One album has been released to date in 2022.
+Newhouse and King continued as a trio with Newhouse's son, George, on drums, calling themselves Moon X. Three albums have been released to date since 2022.
 In 2018 King collaborated with horror and fantasy writer, John Shirley, on one album of music.
-Shirley has also appeared on the Cloud Over Jupiter album, Short Stories For Tall Aliens.
+Since then they have collaborated on several other releases including the Cloud Over Jupiter album, Short Stories For Tall Aliens.